RobinTail/express-zod-api/README.md

 ## Dealing with dates

 Dates in Javascript are one of the most troublesome entities.
 In addition, `Date` cannot be passed directly in JSON format.
-Therefore, attempting return `Date` from the endpoint handler results in it being converted to an ISO string in actual response by calling [toJSON()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toJSON), which in turn calls
+Therefore, attempting to return `Date` from the endpoint handler results in it being converted to an ISO string in actual response by calling [toJSON()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toJSON), which in turn calls